 Using Local Materials and Developing Local Industries

 The Ti Kay Pay model home was designed to use as many in-country and local materials as possible, to build on existing labor and skill resources, and to encourage the creation of local industry.
 From the foundation to the roof, material and building system choices were made with these goals in mind.
-One material resource that was largely untapped in Haiti is the rubble resulting from the collapsed buildings in the earthquake.
+One material resource that was largely untapped in Haiti is the rubble resulting from the collapsed buildings during and after the 2010 earthquake.
 The Ti Kay Pay design uses crushed rubble for the foundation footing and gravel bag stem walls.
 The same material is also screened for fine aggregate in the plasters.
 Cut and sewn to the needed size by a local seamstress, these gravel bags are made from the ubiquitous tarps that are found throughout the earthquake affected region.

 Straw bales are central to the Ti Kay Pay construction system.
 Rice straw is plentiful in Haiti, as rice is commonly grown in the broad Artibonite Valley northwest of Port-au-Prince.
 At least 80% of rice straw in Haiti goes to waste, usually burned after harvest, polluting the air in the process.
 Two to three rice crops are grown annually, making straw a rapidly renewable resource in Haiti.
 The Ti Kay Pay uses manually baled straw, for its wall system, reinforced with bamboo and covered with interior clay and exterior lime plasters.
 Clay is readily found throughout Haiti and a tradition of clay plaster exists.
 Pallet or bamboo trusses provide the roof structure, covered with commonly available and durable sheets of corrugated steel.
 Wood from pallets, left from the vast number of post-earthquake aid shipments, has become a new in-country resource for Haiti.
 Bamboo has long been native to Haiti, and a number of bamboo plantations existed before the earthquake.
 However, it is now widely seen that strong and fast-growing bamboo has been underutilized as a construction material in Haiti over recent decades.